JonasBanhos/JonasBanhos.github.io/pages/tools.md

 ## <a name="section2"><a/>Pipeline - JAVA Application

 <div style="text-align: justify">
-A model of a pipeline, involving the transport of oil and permafrost.
+A model of a pipeline, involving the transport of oil through permafrost.
 The problem was proposed in my applied Adv.
 Heat Transfer Class in 2014.
 The goal was to provide a stand-alone tool that can display flow input and output parameters, as well as varying pipe and insulation diameters.
 It used integration and closed formulas to attain solution.
 </div><br/>

 ![process](../pics/pipeline.png)